SjVer/Som-Lang/docs/src/introduction.md

 Som also comes with a [standard library](standard_library.md) that's not bloated, yet provides everything necessary for most casual projects.
 And thanks to Som's interoperability with low-level languages such as C, any other low-level functionalities or existing libraries in other languages can easily be added.

-Not unlike most reference manuals this one is not (yey) complete and might leave some questions unanswered.
+Not unlike most reference manuals this one is not (yet) complete and might leave some questions unanswered.
 Please feel free to [open an issue](https://github.com/SjVer/Som-Lang/issues/new) if you have any questions.
 Do however mind that Som, including its documentation, is still in development.
 Some example files can be found in the `test/` directory Som's [github repository](https://github.com/SjVer/Som-Lang).

 <i class="right-side">"form follows function"</i>